Federal judge says insurers no longer have to provide some preventive care services, including cancer and heart screenings, at no cost – KION546

 It is likely the case will be appealed, and the Justice Department has the option to ask that O’Connor’s ruling be put on pause while the appeal is litigated.

-The Justice Department did not immediately respond to a CNN request for comment, nor did the US Department of Health and Human Services.
+“We will do everything we can to protect and defend Americans’ rights to the health care they need and deserve,” said Kamara Jones, an HHS spokeswoman.

+White House spokesperson Karine Jean-Pierre called the case “yet another attack on the Affordable Care Act.”

-The decision, in a case brought by employers and individuals in Texas, represents the latest legal attack on the landmark 2010 health care law.
-It is unclear what immediate practical effect O'Connor's new ruling will have for those with job-based and Affordable Care Act policies because insurance companies will likely continue no-cost coverage for the remainder of the contracts even though the Obamacare requirements in question have been blocked.
-Contracts often last one year.
+The decision, in a case brought by employers and individuals in Texas, represents the latest legal affront to the landmark 2010 health care law.
+It is unclear what immediate practical effect O’Connor’s new ruling will have for those with job-based and Affordable Care Act policies because insurance companies will likely continue no-cost coverage for the remainder of the contracts even though the Obamacare requirements in question have been blocked.
+Contracts often last one calendar year.

+O’Connor’s Thursday ruling is expected to kick off a new phase of the legal battle over Obamacare’s preventive care measures.
+The judge rejected other claims that the ACA’s foes brought against the law — including challenges to the entities that determine no-cost coverage mandates for vaccines, an assortment of women’s health preventive care treatments, and services for infants and children.
+It’s possible that the plaintiffs appeal those aspects of O’Connor’s handling of the case, which could put at risk coverage requirements for additional preventive services at no cost.

+A lawyer for the challengers did not respond to CNN’s inquiry about Thursday’s decision.

 “We lose a huge chunk of preventive services because health plans can now impose costs,” said Andrew Twinamatsiko, associate director of the O’Neill Institute for National and Global Health Law at Georgetown University.
 “People who are sensitive to cost will go without, mostly poor people and marginalized communities.”